psuanm5030/beautiful-jekyll/learning.md

 **Udacity**
 October 2017

 Lately (and really for the past 1-2 years) I have wanted to have a personal webpage to share my experiences.
-I fooled around with wordpress and recently started pushing my website through [Jekyll](https://jekyllrb.com/).
+I fooled around with Wordpress and recently started pushing my website through [Jekyll](https://jekyllrb.com/).
 During this, I was always trying to customize something and felt that I needed to get the fundamentals down!
 This course was on point, in terms of "Intro."
 I wish there was more to it, but it was a great start.

 ____